Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 • Red wine stains: Red wine contains tannins that can cause the stain to become dark and stubborn.

-• Coffee stains: coffee contains acid and oils that can be difficult to remove.
+• Coffee stains: Coffee contains acid and oils that can be difficult to remove.

-• Chocolate stains: chocolate contains fat and sugar, which can make the stain stubborn.
+• Chocolate stains: Chocolate contains fat and sugar, which can make the stain stubborn.

 The materials of the sofa covers